resolutionathens/facilitron-news/content/support/renter-support.md

       Identification Number) and have it verified in the system to qualify for non-profit status.
 Please note, not all colleges and districts have non-profit rates.
+    question: >-
-    question: 'My organization is a non-profit.
-How do I receive the non-profit rate?  '
+      My organization is a non-profit so I signed up for a non-profit account, but I’m not receiving the non-profit rate.
+How do I receive the non-profit rate?
   - answer: >-
       Non-profit organizations MUST be verified using their federally issued EIN to qualify for non-profit rates.
 You must register your organization as a